 Barrow neuropsychology residents are valued members of our team whose time is spent acquiring neuropsychological knowledge and skills required for eventual independent practice.
 We offer residents a wide breadth and volume of patients with neurological disorders as well as dedicated educational seminars and research training.
 Barrow offers two tracks of training within the Residency Program in Clinical Neuropsychology:

 - General clinical neuropsychology

 - Neurorehabilitation with a specialty in neuropsychological rehabilitation

-The faculty and staff of the Department of Neuropsychology are committed to providing comprehensive, state of the art training to our neuropsychology residents.
-We welcome applications from all qualified residency candidates and hope you will consider Barrow Neurological Institute for your professional training.
+The faculty and staff of the Department of Neuropsychology are committed to providing comprehensive, state-of-the-art training to our neuropsychology residents.
+We are an equal opportunity program and encourage applications from all qualified individuals regardless of race, ethnicity, religion, sexual orientation, disability, or other minority status.
+We hope you will consider Barrow Neurological Institute for your professional training.